vilhelmbergsoe/site/blog/new-website.md

 otherwise we pass control to the 404 Not Found handler.

-I'm aware that searching through a `Vec` isn't very efficient and I should look into using a `HashSet` og `HashMap` for the lookups the problem with this is sorting for dates isn't possible and I have yet to do benchmarks to find out which really has the biggest effect on performance.
+I'm aware that searching through a `Vec` isn't very efficient and I should look into using `HashSet` or `HashMap` for the lookups the problem with this is sorting for dates isn't possible and I have yet to do benchmarks to find out which really has the biggest effect on performance.

 The root endpoint looks kind of the same, with the only dynamic part being the list of blog posts: